ongr-io/ApiBundle/Resources/doc/endpoints.md

 <yourdomain.com>/api/v3/product/_batch
 ```

-This API endpoint takes requests bodies in a specific structure. f.e.
+This API endpoint can be accessed by sending a POST request and it takes requests bodies in a specific structure. f.e.

 ```json
 [